CodeGrade/orca/docs/orca_data_definitions.md

 <hr>

-Grading jobs have a numeric priority determined by Bottlenose, which is interpreted as a _delay_ to be applied to the job when added to the queue.
+Grading jobs have a numeric priority determined by their sources, which is interpreted as a _delay_ to be applied to the job when added to the queue.

 Jobs are run inside Docker containers to provide a level of isolation from the local machine.
 When an assignment is generated, professors will provide a Dockerfile to build their grader image.
 Orca's web server will build this image and save it to a .tgz file with the name `<SHA>.tgz`, where `<SHA>` is the SHA sum generated from the image's Dockerfile.